shiprasinghiitmandi/Humans-CGIs-clustering/README.md

 step4: If the networks panel is not automatically opened, go to the left panel and open the networks panel.

 step5: Networks with the names cl1(physical), cl2(physical, etc refers to the clusterwise main physical networks, while the networks with the names such as cl1_0.9_STRING, cl2_0.9_STRING, etc are the cluster-wise main STRING networks. networks with names like random_cl1_string0.9 are random string networks for respective clusters, while networks with names like cl1_physical_random are cluster-wise random physical networks.
+These random networks were generated in order to assess the significance of the hub proteins obtain in the main(actual) networks of different clusters.

 step6: the node table for each network can also be accessed from the bottom right panel where several network centrality metrics for each protein are available and  can be analysed.